jacobbriones1/jacobbriones1.github.io/_posts/2020-11-17-bioinformatics.md

 This metabolic inversion is known as *diauxic shift*.
 And the reason why crushed grapes need to be stored in tightly sealed containers is due to the fact that diauxic shift can only occur in the absence of oxygen.
+Neat!
+Are other organisms capable of this kind of metabolic inversion?
+No idea.
+But one way to find out is to analyze the genes which are responsible for the diauxic shift in *S. cerevisiae*.

+#